Sexual health FAQ (frequently asked questions)

 Is it okay to masturbate?

 Masturbating can’t hurt you—it’s really a personal choice.
-Some people are comfortable with it and some people are not, and both choices are okay.
+Some people are comfortable with it and some people are not, and both choices are completely okay.
 Masturbation can teach you a lot about your sexuality, such as how and where you like to be touched.
-This can help you communicate to your partner what you like.
+This can help you communicate to your partner what you like and experience more pleasure during partnered sex.

 People masturbate for different reasons—because it feels good, to relieve stress, even as a way to be intimate with their partner.
-If you enjoy masturbating and you do it in appropriate ways (not in public!), then it is definitely okay.
+If you enjoy masturbating and you do it in appropriate places (not in public!), then it is definitely okay.
+It’s always a good idea to wash your hands (or toys/objects) before and after!

 What is a Pap test and when do I need to get one?

-A Pap test is a medical test performed by a doctor during an internal pelvic examination.
-The Pap test specifically screens women for cancer of the cervix (the opening to the uterus, which is located within the vagina).
+A Pap test is a medical test performed by a doctor or during an internal pelvic examination.
+The Pap test specifically screens the cervix (the opening to the uterus, which is located within the vagina) for changes .
 The Pap test can detect changes to the cells on the cervix before they become cancerous.

 How far along in a pregnancy can you get an abortion?

-In Victoria, you can get an abortion up to 20 weeks; in Vancouver, up to 20 weeks.
+In Victoria, you can get a medical abortion up to 9 weeks and a surgical abortion up to 24 weeks.

 How old do you have to be to get an abortion?

 There is no age restriction in BC.
-You can get an abortion at any age.
+You can get an abortion at any age without anyone’s permission or consent as long as you can provide informed consent (able to understand the risks and benefits of that particular medication/procedure)

 How much does an abortion cost?